campbio/celda/README.md

 install_github("campbio/celda")
 ```

 For R3.5 users, please install from the R_3_5 branch.
-This version of celda is identical to the most recent release of celda except it works on R3.5.
+This version of celda is identical to the most recent release of celda except it also works on R3.5.
 ```
 library(devtools)
 install_github("campbio/celda@R_3_5")